baruisoham/Algorithmic-Trading-v1/README.md

 # Algorithmic-Trading-v1

-take out the comments in the fist block, run them also first three blocks you manually run, then run the rest by selecting run below
+run the first 3 blocks individually then run the 2nd block and third block, again
+Then run all of them at once